Installations

 Compliance with Standards

-The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE standards 62.1, 111, and 189.1) recommends a “minimum ventilation rate of 15 CFM per person in residential buildings in order to provide indoor air quality (IAQ) that is acceptable to human occupants and that minimizes adverse health effects.”
-Ventilation (defined as the rate of indoor air exchanges with fresh, conditioned outside air) has been recognized as the first line of defense for healthy buildings.
+ASHRAE standards (62.1, 111, and 189.1) recommend a minimum ventilation rate of 15 CFM per person in residential buildings to ensure good indoor air quality (IAQ) and reduce health risks.
+Experts consider ventilation, or the exchange of indoor air with fresh, conditioned outside air, the first line of defense for healthy buildings.

-ASHRAE Standard 170 specifies an escalation of air changes per hour (ACH) based on the classification of the space being controlled.
+ASHRAE Standard 170 outlines the required number of air changes per hour (ACH) based on the type of space.

 Optimize Energy Efficiency

 Ventilation is critical to occupant wellness and performance.
-Precise measurement of outdoor airflow can not only improve the experience of building occupants but lead to substantial gains in energy efficiency.
+Measuring outdoor airflow accurately can improve the experience of building occupants and significantly increase energy efficiency.

-After the energy crisis in the mid-1970’s, national conservation measures were put into place, which called for a reduction in ventilation to five cubic feet of air per minute (CFM) per person – a reduction of 66% from previous standards.
-Compounding the issue, building designers began specifying methods to better seal windows and doors, to reduce infiltration of fresh, untreated air.
+After the energy crisis in the 1970s, national conservation efforts reduced ventilation to just five cubic feet of air per minute (CFM) per person—a 66% decrease from previous standards.
+To further reduce energy use, building designers started sealing windows and doors to minimize the entry of untreated outside air.

-Demand Control Ventilation (DCV) and minimum fresh air reset schemes seek to regulate airflow as a function of occupants in a given space, often using indoor CO2 levels as a proxy for head counts, which impacts ventilation requirements.
+Demand Control Ventilation (DCV) and fresh air reset systems aim to adjust airflow based on the number of occupants, often using indoor CO2 levels as a way to measure occupancy and regulate ventilation.

 Social Trends

-The COVID pandemic has shone a light on the need for confidence in the safety of built environments, which has become a deciding factor many occupants considering their Return to Office (RTO).
+The COVID pandemic has highlighted the need for confidence in the safety of indoor spaces, making it a key factor for many occupants when deciding to return to the office.

 Among the critical factors that Facility Managers and Building Owners must consider are: